ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

                 value: "{{ .Values.global.env.password }}"

 With this approach we need to pass the environment variables to the Values File where we can override them with the assist of `helm set` command.
-But for us to be able to do this we need to have those variables stored somewhere until now we were using the Gitlab CI Vars to store this variables and secrets.
+But for us to be able to do this we need to have those variables stored somewhere since, until now, we were using the Gitlab CI Vars to store these variables and secrets.

 Vault Sidecar Injector
 ----------------------

 The Vault Agent Injector alters pod specifications to include Vault Agent containers that render Vault secrets to a shared memory volume using Vault Agent Templates.
-Changing the previous code for it to use the vault sidecar injector we have something like the following:
+To change the previous code for it to use the vault sidecar injector we have something like the following:

 .. code-block:: yaml